 By tracking, measuring, and managing cadence completion as an SDR activity metric, your SDR team will be held accountable over completing each cadence in entirely and completing each step on time so your business (and Marketing specifically) can be sure that leads are being worked the way they are supposed to.

-4. Pipeline generated
+4. Sales pipeline generated

 What is pipeline generated?

 Pipeline generated is the amount of dollars in pipeline that has been created from leads the SDR was assigned over a certain span of time.
+The sales pipeline is crucial for tracking the amount of pipeline generated by SDRs, as it helps measure the health and effectiveness of the sales process.

 For example, if an SDR was assigned 100 leads in a month, worked them all and turned 5 of them into opportunities that made it to a pipeline stage, and each opportunity was worth $10,000, they would have generated $50,000 in pipeline for that month.